 Marriage in the Netherlands

-Planning a wedding is stressful enough without being an expat in a new country.
+Planning a wedding is stressful enough, let alone when you're an expat in a new country.
 What reception venue will be available?
 What food will you serve?
 Will you have a live band or a DJ?
 Luckily, you don't need to do everything yourself.
 Make sure things go smoothly and enlist the help of a wedding planner for internationals, such as:

-However, before you even get into the details, you should find out whether or not you fulfil the criteria / requirements.
-You are not allowed to enter into a marriage in the Netherlands if you:
+Before you get into the details, you should find out whether or not you fulfil the requirements for getting married in the Netherlands.
+To enter into a marriage, you (and your partner) must fulfil the following requirements:

-If you fulfil these criteria then you can start the process.
+If you fulfil these criteria, you can proceed with getting married in the Netherlands.

 The first thing you need to do is to give notice of your intention to marry (ondertrouw), at least two weeks before the ceremony itself.
 You can do this at your local municipality office, so long as you or your partner is officially registered at that office.